 - Home study: Home study courses are only offered by Kaplan.
 They allow you to read through a hard copy textbook and mail in your exam questions to prove course completion.

-Pro Tip: Online classes are convenient for busy real estate agents and brokers, so they can complete the class on their own time.
-However, most online schools only give students access to courses for six months, and some do not make extensions.
-Make sure you check the dates of your course validity in order to complete them on time.
+💡Pro tip: Online classes are convenient for busy real estate agents and brokers so they can complete the class on their own time.
+However, online schools only give students access to courses for a limited amount of time, usually between six and 12 months.
+Many schools also do not make extensions, so make sure you check the dates of your course validity in order to complete them on time.

 5. Submit Paperwork & Complete License Renewal